-In August 1999, as a result of medical and scientific advances in the prevention of perinatal HIV transmission, the regulations for the MPHPCP were again amended to require that expedited HIV testing be done in the obstetrical setting in instances where the mother’s HIV status is unknown at presentation for delivery.
+In August 1999, as a result of medical and scientific advances in the prevention of perinatal HIV transmission, the regulations for the MPHPCP were amended to require that expedited HIV testing be done in the obstetrical setting in instances where the mother’s HIV status is unknown at presentation for delivery.
 Expedited testing in the obstetrical setting is a “safety net” to facilitate late identification of maternal HIV infection so that ARV prophylaxis may be given to prevent MTCT.
-In these circumstances, ARV prophylaxis should be administered during labor and delivery and to the newborn during the first hours of life to be most effective.
-Expedited testing in the obstetrical setting is done with consent for maternal testing, and without consent for newborn testing.
+In these circumstances, to be most effective, ARV prophylaxis should be administered intrapartum and to the newborn during the first hours of life.
+Expedited testing in the obstetrical setting is done with consent for maternal testing and without consent for newborn testing.

-Activities conducted by MPHPCP program staff include:
+Activities conducted by MPHPCP staff include:

-- Providing regulatory oversight of the approximately 138 birth facilities in New York State by monitoring compliance with the MPHPCP regulations;
+- Providing regulatory oversight of the approximately 130 birth facilities in New York State by monitoring compliance with the MPHPCP regulations;

 - Providing education and technical assistance to prenatal providers and birth facilities onsite, by telephone or in writing;

-- Working with staff in other NYSDOH programs, such as the Newborn Screening Program, Pediatric HIV Diagnostic Testing Service and the Bureau of HIV/AIDS Epidemiology, to ensure that HIV-exposed infants are in care;
+- Working with staff in other NYSDOH programs, such as the Newborn Screening Program, Pediatric HIV Diagnostic Testing Service and Bureau of HIV/AIDS Epidemiology, to ensure that HIV-exposed infants are in care;

-- Investigating “missed opportunities", that is, those cases in which HIV exposure is first identified through Newborn Screening and an undetected/untreated exposure of a newborn to HIV has occurred; and
+- Investigating “missed opportunities,” that is, those cases in which HIV exposure is first identified through Newborn Screening and an undetected/untreated exposure of a newborn to HIV has occurred; and

 - Responding to inquiries from and providing information to providers, consumers and other state and federal agencies.

 The New York State Strategic Plan for Elimination of Mother-to-Child Transmission of HIV and a companion User Guide were released in 2012.
 These documents may be found at www.health.ny.gov/diseases/aids/emtct.
-The Strategic Plan, developed form recommendations of the New York State Advisory Panel on the Prevention of Perinatal HIV Transmission, provides a flexible framework for diverse stake holders to align their efforts in support of elimination of perinatal transmission.
+The Strategic Plan, developed from recommendations of the New York State Advisory Panel on the Prevention of Perinatal HIV Transmission, provides a flexible framework for diverse stake holders to align their efforts in support of elimination of perinatal transmission.

 - In 1997, when routine newborn screening began, the statewide prenatal HIV testing rate was 64%.
 In 1999, when expedited testing in the obstetrical setting was implemented, the statewide prenatal testing rate had risen to 77%.
 By 2003, the rate had risen to 95%.
-The statewide prenatal HIV testing rate has remained at 95 - 96% through 2010.
+The statewide prenatal HIV testing rate has remained at 95 - 96% through 2013.